 Capital “A” addicting!

-There should probably be a warning label of sorts.
+Even more, there should probably be a warning label of sorts.

 If you love gingersnaps, gingerbread or any variation of sugar molasses cookies then you will adore Moravian Christmas Cookies.
 Adore.